StreamDevice is an

 After receiving matching input, the protocol continues normally.

-commands are handled normally.
+All other in commands are handled normally.

 When the protocol has completed, the record is processed.